 Know what your career triggers are and how to effectively deal with them.

 When you get in career comparison mode you need a way to flick the switch so to speak.
 This will mean different things to different people.
 It might mean meditating to get yourself back on track, saying affirmations, reciting an empowering quote to yourself, taking several deep relaxing breaths, doing yoga, distracting yourself with something productive and healthy, exercising, having a good laugh, or focusing your energy back on yourself.

 Related post – Stop Comparing Yourself – Uncover the Reason For Comparing

 Understand that comparison is used to sell

 This form of selling is everywhere.
 Try not to fall under its spell.
 Program yourself to pick up on this sort of comparison and tune it out as much as possible.
-Drinking a particular beer, driving a certain car or owning a particular brand of flat screen television, won’t make you feel better about yourself.
+Drinking a particular beer, driving a certain car, or owning a particular brand of flat-screen television, won’t make you feel better about yourself.
 Knowing your own worth certainly will though!
-Grab my free Know Your Own Worth eBook if you need some inspiration!

 Compete against yourself

 Competition is a part of work life, more so in areas such as sales and marketing.
 In sales, you have to hit your personal targets but you might also need to beat the sales figures of the person sitting next to you.

 I’m the first to admit that I am not a competitive person.
 For me, it’s about beating my personal best.

 I took some tests recently and I was initially upset by my results.
 In reality, I didn’t do that badly.
 My score averaged out against everyone else’s was quite good.
 Yet I was disappointed in the result because the last time I took similar tests I got a higher score.
 I wanted to improve on my earlier score.